ceph/cbt/tools/crimson/README.rst

-  autobench.20240111.113706/ # one auto bench root directory --config.yaml # config file will be copied automatically into this dir --failure_log.txt # record all failed tests (exceed retry limits of crimson_bench_tool) --sys_info.txt # commit, disk, cpu, mem, etc.
+  autobench.20240111.113706/ # one auto bench root directory --config.yaml # config file will be copied automatically into this dir --failure_log.txt # record all failed tests (exceed retry limits of crimson_bench_tool) --failure_osd_log # store all osd logs when test failed
+  ---0.client-8_thread-128_smp-1_1 # 1 means the first tryment(but failed) of test 0
+  ----osd.0.log
+    ...
+  --sys_info.txt # commit, disk, cpu, mem, etc.
   --rep-0 # repeat 0
       # result log from crimson_bench_tool, using the first group of config